bfellman/cortex/README.md

 |feelings|[cortex/parser_dir/feelings.py](cortex/parser_dir/feelings.py) |Collects the feelings the user was experiencing at any timestamp, and publishes the result to a dedicated topic|

 ### Saver
-The Saver listens to [message queue](#message-queue) and stores parsed results to MongoDB database, while raw data is stored in GridFS and MongoDB only holds a pointer to the GridFS object.
+The Saver listens to [message queue](#message-queue) and stores parsed results to MongoDB database, while any path to file is read from local disk and stored in GridFS and MongoDB only holds a pointer to the GridFS object.
+Since topics aren't known in advance, the Saver also listens to all messages in queue, including raw messages from the server in case one of them is a user message,  since it's not guaranteed the user messages are processes somehow.

 Saver is launched using [scripts/run-pipeline.sh](scripts/run-pipeline.sh), but can be run directly using CLI:
 ```bash